-Library uses of computers.
-Fundamental concepts and issues in the field of library automation.
+Library uses of technology and computers.
+Fundamental concepts and issues in library media centers.
 Prerequisites: LIS 571 and 581 or instructor approval.

 533 Current Library Problems.
 (3) F

 Critical analysis of current practices and problems in school librarianship.
 Prerequisites: LIS 540 and 561 and 571 and 581 or instructor approval.